 If you are making an important presentation at work or school, nerves can be overwhelming.
 There are special presentation training courses you can go on to help with your skills, but it’s amazing how much you can do on your own, too!

 It’s All in the Audience

 What is the most important aspect of your presentation?

 When writing and preparing your presentation, don’t get carried away with the things you want to say.
 You are probably very knowledgeable about whatever topic you are presenting on, and have a lot to fit in, but remember you are speaking to an audience, so your main aim is to present your ideas at the right level for them and to keep them interested.

 Anything that isn’t completely relevant cut it out!

 Anything which might sound a bit too complicated, lose it!

-This might seem obvious, but it’s incredible how many people still don’t practise their presentations properly before the big day.
+This might seem obvious, but it’s incredible how many people still don’t practice their presentations properly before the big day.
 The best advice I can give is to:

 - Record yourself and listen back.
 Are you speaking clearly?
 Are you speaking slowly enough?
 Do you sound confident?
 Hearing yourself in this way can give you key clues as to how you can improve your skills without involving anyone else.

 - Get a friend or family member to listen to the presentation.
 Ask them to make a note of places they lose interest, places they don’t understand what you mean, or anywhere it dips.
 An outsider perspective is really important.